 Praia Grande is less windy than other beaches on this windy coast, and at low tide it joins a smaller beach (Praia Pequena).

 The seawater swimming pool above the beach

-There are also several cafés and restaurants on the waterfront for drinks or meals with a sea view.
+At the beach there are several cafés and restaurants for drinks or meals with a sea view.

 How to Get to Praia Grande